 In a contact center, skills-based routing is used to automatically route calls to the most appropriate agent, based on criteria such as language, experience or technical expertise.

-A softphone, which delivers telephony capabilities to any PC or laptop, is particularly convenient for workers who travel frequently.
+A softphone is a piece of software that runs on a PC, laptop, or mobile device, enabling the device to provide telephony capabilities.
+A softphone is particularly convenient for workers who travel frequently.
 With calls directed to a laptop and a headset plugged into the USB port, an employee can work from anywhere using the computer and its built-in microphone.

 Telephony denial of service (TDoS)